valencik/mastersAPSC/documents/thesis/thesis.md

 As Table @tbl:typesAll shows, the majority of the document types in the NSR are journal articles.
 The next most popular are reports, and conference preceedings.
 There are fewer books and preprint than there are unknown and unlabel entries.
-The python code to produce these results is shown in Snippet @typesAllCode.
+The python code to produce these results is shown in Snippet @blk:typesAllCode.

 [^our-data-set]: Recall that the data set used in this work is a snapshot of the entire NSR data as dowloaded in January 2014.